harshiaggarwal/simple-java-maven-app/README.md

 I updated the `jenkinsfile` to change agent to any.
 I also updated the `pom.xml file` to change the limit of maven version allowed.

+I also created a new branch `newpipeline` and added a `new stage` in its jenkinsfile to test my demo multibranch pipeline.

 # simple-java-maven-app